vmware/differential-datalog/doc/language_reference/language_reference.md

         | <vardecl_term>      /* local variable declaration */
 ```

-{\color{red}Integer literal syntax is currently arcane and will be changed to
+**Integer literal syntax is currently arcane and will be changed to
-C-style syntax.}
+C-style syntax.**

 ```EBNF
 <int_literal>  := <decimal>